askngan/AppConnect/appconnect.md

 As the name suggests, the create action creates an object or record in an application.
 For example, if someone signs up to your event or submits a completed form, you might want to create a record for that person in your CRM or marketing application.
 Or if someone opens a ticket in your help desk application, you might want to create an email or instant message to ensure that someone deals with it straight away.
 If the object that you want to create might exist, you can use an *update or create* action instead.

 For some applications, you might have to provide some extra information when you add a create action to a flow so that your flow knows where to create the object.
-For example, if you're using a project management application like Asana or Trello, when you create a task or a card, you need to specify the project or the board where you want to add it.
+For example, if you're using a project management application like Asana or Trello, you need to specify a project or board when you create a task or a card.

 **Update or create**

 The update or create action changes an existing record in your target application if it exists, but creates the record if it doesn’t exist.
 It is also known as an upsert (update or insert) action.

 For example, say that someone submits a Wufoo form with a change of address.
 If the contact is already in your CRM system, you want to update their address; but if they’re not, you want to add them.
-Like the retrieval action, when you choose an action to update data in one of your applications, you can add one or more conditions to ensure that you’re updating the right information.
+When you choose an action to update data in one of your applications, you can add one or more conditions to ensure that you’re updating the right information.

-If there’s more than one record in your target system that matches your criteria, you see an error for the flow on the dashboard, and the flow doesn’t update or create any records.
+If there’s more than one record in your target system that matches your criteria, you see an error for the flow on the dashboard.
+In this case, the flow doesn’t update or create any records.
 For example, maybe you have more than one contact with the same first name and surname.
 So you could try to match a contact by using unique data, such as their email address.

 You're likely to see the following status codes in response to an update or create action.
 -   200 A record was updated